MSUJINI/motion-recruitment/azure-setup.md

 Monitor resource usage and set up alerts to avoid unexpected charges.
 Leverage Azure’s free tier and reserved instances for cost savings where applicable.

+hence by following above steps we can complete azure setup...